cloudevents/spec/spec.md

 The list below enumerates key usage scenarios and developer perspectives that have been considered for the development of this specification.
+These usage scenarios are by no means exhaustive, and the specification does not aim to be prescriptive about usage.

+These scenarios are not normative; anyone is free to create a system that mixes these scenarios.
+These cases establish a common vocabulary of event producer, consumer, middleware, and framework.

 In these scenarios, we keep the roles of event producer and event consumer distinct.
 A single application context can always take on multiple roles